Vlady403/JavaScript-module-project---Vlady-Zarankin/README.md

   6. Tic tac toe game.

   There is a proper discription for each project inside a README file in each project's folder.

+# Installation
+To get [Project 5 - Calculator] up and running on your local machine, follow these steps:

+Navigate to the project directory: cd Calculator
+Run the following commands:
+`npm install`
+Start the development servers:
+`npm run dev`
+The local host adress will be shown, click 'ctr' and press on the link to upload the projec

+# Technologies Used
+- HTML
+- CSS
+- JavaScript
+- TypeScript
+- Object Oriented Programming
+- Typed.js library

+# License
+This project is licensed under the "MIT License" License - see the LICENSE file for details.